LGALS7 Human

 Galectin-3 Mouse Recombinant

-LGALS3 Mouse Recombinant produced in E. coli is a single polypeptide chain containing 287 amino acids (1-264) and having a molecular mass of 29.8 kDa.
-LGALS3 is fused to a 23 amino acid His-tag at N-terminus & purified by proprietary chromatographic techniques.
+Recombinant LGALS3 Mouse protein, produced in E. coli, is a single polypeptide chain with a molecular weight of 29.8 kDa.
+It consists of 287 amino acids, including a 23 amino acid His-tag fused to the N-terminus (amino acids 1-264).
+The protein is purified using proprietary chromatographic techniques.

 Shipped with Ice Packs